-Intel Corporation’s organizational culture defines the company’s capabilities in the global market for semiconductors, microprocessors and other technological products.
-A firm’s organizational culture indicates the values and traditions that influence employees and their decisions.
-In the case of Intel, the corporate culture is applied as a way of ensuring the company’s competencies despite competition and other challenges in the industry.
-For example, the company’s organizational culture promotes human resource support for high quality products, which help fulfill Intel’s mission statement and vision statement.
-The company maintains capabilities to address rapid changes in the market.
+Intel Corporation’s organizational culture defines the company’s capabilities in the global market for semiconductors, microprocessors, and other technological products.
+The firm’s organizational culture indicates the values and traditions that influence employees and their decisions.
+Intel’s corporate culture is applied as a way of ensuring the company’s competencies despite competition and other challenges in the industry.
+For example, the company culture promotes human resource support for high-quality products, which help fulfill Intel’s mission statement and vision statement.
+The company’s cultural traits maintain capabilities for addressing rapid changes in the market.
 As an industry leader, Intel benefits from using its organizational culture for business resilience.

-Intel’s organizational culture enables business capability to withstand challenges in the global semiconductor market.
-This corporate culture is a critical factor that supports the company’s effectiveness in developing competitive and profitable microprocessors and related products.
+Intel’s organizational culture enables business capabilities for overcoming challenges in the global semiconductor market.
+This work culture is a critical factor that supports the business competencies shown in the SWOT analysis of Intel.
+Cultural traits also support the company’s effectiveness in developing competitive and profitable microprocessors and related products.

-Intel Corporation’s values are the main defining factors of the organizational culture, according to CEO Brian Krzanich.
+Intel Corporation’s core values are the main defining factors of the company’s organizational culture.
 The company is known for its corporate culture of meritocracy, which considers employee ability and output.
 This culture differentiates Intel from competitors, maintains a high-end brand, and influences customers and suppliers to adopt technological efficiency in their mindsets.
 The following are the main characteristics of Intel’s organizational culture:

 - Customer orientation